zoetzikra/overconfidence_in_EENNs/blogpost.md

 , where each term corresponds to computational, aleatoric, and epistemic uncertainty respectively.

 A comparison between the standard predictive distribution $ $p_\ell(y|x^*,D)$ and our computational uncertainty-aware distribution $p_\ell(y_L|x^*,D)$ reveals an important property: while the predictive mean remains unchanged, the variance increases by $\lambda_\ell^2$.
 This additional variance term directly quantifies our uncertainty arising from limited computational resources - specifically, from evaluating only $\ell$ layers instead of the full $L$ layers of the network.

-## 3.2 Heteroscedastic formulation

-An extension to this framework involves making the computational uncertainty heteroscedastic.
-Instead of using a fixed $\lambda_\ell^2$, we can make it input-dependent:

-$p_\ell(y_L|y, x^*) = \mathcal{N}(y, \lambda_\ell^2(x^*))$

-This heteroscedastic extension aligns with the broader principle that uncertainty should be input-dependent when the difficulty of prediction varies across the input space.
-Just as heteroscedastic aleatoric uncertainty allows the model to express varying levels of observation noise for different inputs [[14]](#14) (like having higher uncertainty for poorly-lit images in computer vision tasks), heteroscedastic computational uncertainty enables the model to express varying levels of computational requirements.
-For instance, in image classification, a clear image of a common object might require less computation (and thus have lower computational uncertainty) than a blurry image of a rare object.

-Wanger et al. ([[14]](#14)) account for the computational uncertainty resulting from approximation errors by by providing a methodology on Gaussian Processes that iteratively refines an approximated result with incremental corrections of an initially intractable computation problem based on multiple intermediate solutions.
-This, in our context, could be conceptually represented as each intermediate classification of the dynamic neural network (which, when combined gives a richer predictive distribution that takes into account the fact that exiting at previous blocks might lead to a non perfect value of the current one, as is further explored and shown in our results).
-However, in EENNS the uncertainty we model isn't over any model weight approximation or parameters nor in the task definition, but is a representation of properties intrinsic of dynamic or adaptive architectures.

 # 4. Methodology